Financial Aid for Graduate Students

 Our commitment is to help you navigate and understand the financial aid process and identify financial tools to help make a college education affordable.
 Paying for college is a partnership, and this partnership includes your family, the government, and University of Bridgeport.

 - Review and return your award letter to the Financial Aid Office if you are rejecting or adjusting your award.

 - If you are a NEW STUDENT please complete the Direct Loan Entrance Counseling and Master Promissory Note.

-Student Employment is an opportunity for students at the University of Bridgeport to learn about the work environment while obtaining a degree.
+Student employment is an opportunity for students at University of Bridgeport to learn about the work environment while obtaining a degree.
 Current students apply and search for jobs through the Career Development Office.

 Scholarship recipients will be eligible to receive their scholarship award for the duration of the academic program providing certain conditions are met.

 Monthly payment plans are available.
 Students and their families can make payments from their bank account or by credit card through the myUB portal.
 The interest-free payment plan option can help spread all or part of student’s tuition, room & board, and fees over several equal monthly payments.
 Payment plan enrollment can be completed via the UB Portal for a fee of $50 each semester.